shriramsb/Distilling-the-Knowledge-in-a-Neural-Network/README.md

 # Distilling-the-Knowledge-in-a-Neural-Network
-This is an implementation of the paper "Distilling the Knowledge in a Neural Network" (https://arxiv.org/abs/1503.02531).
+This is an implementation of a part of the paper "Distilling the Knowledge in a Neural Network" (https://arxiv.org/abs/1503.02531).

 Teacher network has two hidden layers with 1200 units in each layer.
 It is trained on MNIST with data augmentation and achieves 108 test errors.